Charles A. Wight

-Charles A. "Chuck" Wight is an American retired analytical chemist and academic administrator who had served as the twelfth president of Weber State University in Utah from 2013 until 2018 and later as the ninth president of Salisbury University in Maryland from 2018 until 2022.
+Charles Albert "Chuck" Wight is an American retired analytical chemist and academic administrator who had served as the twelfth president of Weber State University in Utah from 2013 until 2018 and later as the ninth president of Salisbury University in Maryland from 2018 until 2022.

 Biography

-Born in Glen Cove, New York, Wight earned a B.S. in chemistry from the University of Virginia in 1977 and a Ph.D. in chemistry from the California Institute of Technology (Caltech), where his advisor was Jesse L. Beauchamp.
+Born in Glen Cove, New York to Bill & Pat Wight, Wight earned a B.S. in chemistry from the University of Virginia in 1977 and a Ph.D. in chemistry from the California Institute of Technology (Caltech), where his advisor was Jesse L. Beauchamp.
 After completing postdoctoral work for the University of Colorado, he spent nearly three decades as a chemistry faculty member then administrator at the University of Utah, where his roles included dean of the graduate school, assistant vice president of continuing education and others.
 He served as president of Weber State University in Ogden, Utah, from 2012-2018 and became the ninth president of Salisbury University in Salisbury, Maryland, on July 1, 2018.